 Kelseyville Car Accident and Personal Injury Lawyer

-Kelseyville, California has changed its name many times over the years—Kelsey, Kelsey Town, Peartown, Kelsey—but one thing has not changed—the beauty of the natural landscape and the friendliness of its 3,300 residents.
+Kelseyville, California, has changed its name many times—Kelsey, Kelsey Town, Peartown.
+But one thing that has not changed is the beauty of the natural landscape and the friendliness of its 3,300 residents.

-This neighborhood might not have the gigantic freeways that we associate with massive car accidents, but collisions happen just the same in Kelseyville.
-Perhaps because of its rural character, Kelseyville encourages all sorts of dangerous driving, including going too fast for conditions or illegally passing other vehicles.
+This neighborhood might not have the freeways we associate with massive car accidents, but collisions happen like in Kelseyville.
+Perhaps because of its rural character, Kelseyville attracts all sorts of dangerous driving, including going too fast for conditions or illegally passing other vehicles.

-As an experienced Kelseyville personal injury attorney, I’ve heard so many misconceptions about car accidents that if I repeated them, your head would spin.
-Let me break down the law regarding car accidents, which is the same law that applies to slip and fall cases and other injuries.
+As experienced Kelseyville personal injury attorneys, we've heard so many misconceptions about car accidents that if we repeated them, our heads would spin.
+Let us break down the law regarding car accidents, which is the same law that applies to slip and fall cases and other serious injuries.

-To receive compensation, you need to prove that the person you are suing was negligent.
-In plain language, this means the driver was sufficiently careless that they are at fault.
+To receive compensation, you must prove that the person you are suing was negligent.
+In plain language, this means the driver was sufficiently careless that they were at fault.
 Go out onto the road any day of the week, and you'll see all kinds of negligent behavior, such as:

 - Turning without using proper signals